8 Essential Spring Gardening TipsApril 16, 2020

 7. Add Fresh Mulch

 In addition to anything you add to adjust the pH of your soil, it’s also a good idea to add mulch to your garden beds.
 A layer of 1-3 inches of fresh mulch can help keep moisture in the garden while also maintaining the temperature.
+Re-mulching your garden and fertilizing your yard are some of the summer gardening tips as well.

 It can also help prevent diseases and control weeds.
 However, you want to keep the mulch a few inches from your plant stems.
 Too much mulch too close to plant stems can cause roots to rot.